strawberry-graphql/strawberry/docs/extensions/validation-cache.md

 # `ValidationCache`

-This plugin adds LRU caching to the validation step of query execution to improve performance by caching the validation errors in memory.
+This extension adds LRU caching to the validation step of query execution to improve performance by caching the validation errors in memory.

 ## Usage example: